 Tunisia is a country with a high water footprint (PNUE, PAM, and Plan Bleu, 2020).
 The situation is very critical; the total water footprint of Tunisian consumption is higher than the world average by more than 50%, and agricultural production dominates the total water footprint relating to consumption, contributing to more than 90% of the national water footprint (Chouchane et al., 2013).
-While Tunisian agriculture is strongly linked to rainfall and climatic hazards, it remains a water-intensive sector overexploiting hydraulic resources (World Bank, 2021), using 80% of national blue water resources for irrigation, which is approximately equivalent to the maximum water allocation (Besbes & Chahed, 2023), coupled with the rise in water consumption in the services sector.
-As illustrated in Figure 5, this leads to unprecedented pressure on internal water resources and consequently colossal water stress, reaching 96.31% in 2020.
+While Tunisian agriculture is strongly linked to rainfall and climatic hazards, it remains a water-intensive sector overexploiting hydraulic resources (World Bank, 2021), using 80% of national blue water resources for irrigation, which is approximately equivalent to the maximum water allocation (Besbes & Chahed, 2023), coupled with the rise in water resources and consequently colossal water stress, reaching 96.31% in 2020.
 This is how the diagnosis of the current water situation in Tunisia paints a gloomy picture: on the one hand, the country is clearly below the critical threshold of absolute water shortage set at 500 m3 per inhabitant [per year] (de Waal et al., 2023), and on the other hand, the projections by 2050 reveal in the RCP 8.5 scenario a serious drop in supply against an increase in demand for water (World Bank, 2023); see Figure No. 3.